shengyaoshao/EC601/README.md

 ## User Story
 <ul>
-<li>As a small restaurant owner, I want to first know the overall view from my customers who commented under my twitter account, then specifically why they think my restaurant is good or not, is it the food or the service or the environment.</li>
+<li>As a Twitter user, I want to know the quality of other people's tweets.</li>
-<li>As a customer, I want to know how other people on Twitter think of this restaurant, and if they would recommend this retaurant to others.</li>
+<li>As a Twitter user, I want to see if all my tweets are appropriate.</li>
 </ul>

 ## Used APIs: